0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 The projected fields show when the action occurred, which executable was responsible, and the exact command that was run.
 Overall, this query is used to identify intentional attempts to conceal files or directories that may indicate post-compromise or persistence-related activity.

+# Thought Process Regarding Query 5 – Hidden Files and Folders (attrib +h)

+1. The purpose is to detect use of the `attrib` utility with the `+h` parameter to hide files, a common post-compromise stealth technique.
+2. Filtering by `DeviceName` and `AccountName` focuses on relevant host and user activity.
+3. The `TimeGenerated` range ensures only events during the suspected breach are analyzed.
+4. Requiring `ProcessCommandLine` to include `"attrib"`, `"+h"`, and `"C:\"` ensures detection of attempts to hide real files or directories.
+5. Projecting `TimeGenerated`, `FileName`, and `ProcessCommandLine` captures the time, tool used, and exact command.
+6. This query helps uncover attempts to conceal files or directories, indicating potential persistence or data staging activity.

 #4 Flag = C:\ProgramData\WindowsCache
 ----
 ```kql